 Cut the pie pastry into strips on a silicone mat and form the lattice.
 Then, cover it with a piece of plastic wrap and roll it up on a rolling pin.
 Unroll the lattice on the pie and straighten it as needed.
 Trim the edges of the pie pastry, fold it under itself, and flute the edges.

 A pie shield is a piece of metal that is used to cover the edge of the pie crust during baking to prevent it from cooking faster than the rest of the crust.
 If you do not have a pie shield, you can cut strips of aluminum foil and wrap them around the edge of the pie.
 Remove the pie shield for the last 15 minutes of baking so the fluted edge can brown.

-The two main reasons are either it wasn’t baked long enough or it wasn’t allowed to cool long enough.
-It is very helpful to thicken the filling on a the stovetop before adding it to the pie as directed in this recipe.
+The two main reasons are either it wasn’t baked long enough, or it wasn’t allowed to cool long enough.
+It is very helpful to thicken the filling on the stovetop before adding it to the pie as directed in this recipe.

 Yes, you should thaw them before baking a pie to allow the pie to bake evenly and completely through.

 Yes, you can use frozen fruit to make this blueberry pie.
 Add the frozen blueberries to the large pot with the sugar and bring it to a boil as directed.
 Keep in mind this step will take longer since the frozen berries need time to thaw.

 - We love eating Blueberry Cobbler with vanilla ice cream on top!